imjustinzero/UAIU-LIVE/replit.md

-# UAIU Pong - Multiplayer Pay-to-Play Platform
+# UAIU Arcade - Multi-Game Pay-to-Play Platform

 ## Overview
-UAIU Pong is a production-ready online multiplayer Pong platform featuring a pay-to-play model, real-time 1v1 matchmaking, and a credit-based economy.
-Players can purchase credits via Stripe, compete in server-authoritative matches, and request payouts.
+UAIU Arcade is a production-ready online multiplayer gaming platform featuring a pay-to-play model, real-time 1v1 matchmaking, and a credit-based economy.
+Players can purchase credits via Stripe, compete in server-authoritative matches across multiple games, and request payouts.
 The platform prioritizes security, real-time performance, and a vibrant gaming experience, optimized for both mobile and desktop.

+## Available Games
+1. **Pong**: Classic vertical paddle game with real-time physics
+2. **Golf**: Turn-based mini-golf with obstacles (trees, sand, water), stroke-count scoring, and intelligent bot AI with per-turn latch system

 ## User Preferences
 I prefer simple language and detailed explanations.
 I want iterative development where I am asked before major changes are made.
 Do not make changes to the `server/stripe-config.ts` file without explicit instruction.
 Do not make changes to the `server/email-config.ts` file without explicit instruction.